compbiomed-unito/MUSE-XAE/README.md

 ## Usage

 We suggest to use MUSE-XAE with `default` parameters choosen based on experiments.

-For example to extract mutational signatures from the `Example`  dataset run the following:
+To extract mutational signatures from the `Example` dataset run the following:

 `python ./MUSE_XAE/MUSE_XAE.py --dataset Example`

 The model gives also the possibility to select optional arguments:

 - `--dataset`: **(Required)** Dataset name.
+- `--augmentation`: Number of times of data augmentation.
+Default is `100`.
 - `--iter`: Number of repetitions for clustering.
 Default is `30`.
 - `--max_sig`: Max signatures to explore.
 Default is `25`.
 - `--min_sig`: Min signatures to explore.
 Default is `2`.
-- `--augmentation`: Number of data augmentations.
-Default is `100`.
 - `--batch_size`: Batch Size.
 Default is `64`.
 - `--epochs`: Number of epochs.
 Default is `1000`.
 - `--run`: Parameter for multiple runs to test robustness.